Anas-MG/Robot-IOT-Projects/README.md

 #
 ## Chatbot with Python and IBMWatson:
-#### This project is to give the robot the speaking ability so it can handle conversation with stupid humans
+#### This project's is to give the robot a Speaking ability so it can handle conversation with stupid humans
-#### The project's approach is handlin text to speech and speech to text so it can communicate
+#### The project approach is to buld text to speech and speech to text services to use it in the main robot page
 ![Screenshot (246)](https://user-images.githubusercontent.com/49666154/127555231-98bd7ea2-96fa-416a-ae7b-fdd68ec45006.png)

 #